-Program Primary Purpose Administration / Implementers / Funder Income Eligibility Solar on Multi-family Affordable Housing (SOMAH) Utility bill reduction through onsite generation CPUC / 4 CBOs / funded by IOU GHG auction proceeds 60% of AMI, with documentation required Self-Generation Incentive Program (SGIP) Reduce emissions of greenhouse gases, peak demand, and ratepayer costs per PUC §379.6(a)(1).
+Program Primary Purpose Administration / Implementers / Funder Income Eligibility Energy Savings Assistance program (ESA) No-cost, direct install energy efficiency upgrades and services, and energy education to help households conserve energy, reduce energy costs and improve their health, comfort, and safety CPUC / IOUs / ratepayer funded Up to 250% of FPG, with documentation required California Alternate Rates for Energy program (CARE) Bill discount of 30-35% off electric utility bills and 20% off gas utility bills CPUC / IOUs / ratepayer funded Up to 200% of FPG, with documentation required Family Electric Rate Assistance (FERA) Bill discount of 18% off electricity bills CPUC / Large IOUs / ratepayer funded Up to 250% of FPG, with documentation required Customer Assistance Program (CAP) Bill discount off water bills (discount varies by utility) CPUC / Class A Water Utilities / ratepayer funded Up to 200% of FPG, with documentation required Solar on Multi-family Affordable Housing (SOMAH) Utility bill reduction through onsite generation CPUC / 4 CBOs / funded by IOU GHG auction proceeds 60% of Area Median Income (AMI), with documentation required Self-Generation Incentive Program (SGIP) Reduce emissions of greenhouse gases, peak demand, and ratepayer costs per PUC §379.6(a)(1).
 The equity resiliency budget also aims to enhance customer resiliency.
-CPUC / IOUs / IOU ratepayer funded 80% of AMI, with documentation required: California Indian Country ≤80% AMI only Single family homes ≤80% AMI & subject to actual or presumed resale restriction or equity sharing agreement Multifamily residential buildings of ≥ 5 units of lowincome deedrestricted housing & located in a DAC or ≥80% of households ≤60% AMI Disadvantaged Communities - Solar Single Family Homes (DAC-SASH) Utility bill reduction through onsite generation for single family homes located in a disadvantaged community (DAC) CPUC / GRID Alternatives / funded by IOU GHG auction proceeds revenues and IOU ratepayer funded Up to 250% of FPG, with documentation required Disadvantaged Communities - Green Tariff (DAC-GT) and Community Solar Green Tariff (CSGT) Access to utility scale clean energy at a 20% bill discount for residential customers in CPUC / IOUs / funded by IOU GHG auction proceeds and IOU ratepayer funded Up to 250% of FPG, with documentation required
+CPUC / IOUs / IOU ratepayer funded 80% of AMI, with documentation required: • California Indian Country ≤80% AMI only • Single family homes ≤80% AMI & subject to actual or presumed resale restriction or equity sharing agreement • Multifamily residential buildings of ≥ 5 units of low- income deed- restricted housing & located in a DAC or ≥80% of households ≤60% AMI Disadvantaged Communities - Solar Single Family Homes (DAC-SASH) Utility bill reduction through onsite generation for single family homes located in a disadvantaged community (DAC) CPUC / GRID Alternatives / funded by IOU GHG auction proceeds revenues and IOU ratepayer funded Up to 250% of FPG, with documentation required Disadvantaged Communities - Green Tariff (DAC-GT) and Community Solar Green Tariff (CSGT) Access to utility scale clean energy at a 20% bill discount for residential customers in DACs and incomequalified households CPUC / IOUs / funded by IOU GHG auction proceeds and IOU ratepayer funded Up to 250% of FPG, with documentation required Arrearage Management Plan (AMP) Debt forgiveness plan for residential customers CPUC / IOUs / IOU ratepayer funded Are enrolled in CARE or FERA Owe at least \$500 or more on their gas and electric bill OR (for gas-only customers) owe at least \$250 or more on their gas bill Are more than 90 days past due Have been a PG&E customer for at least six months

-DACs and incomequalified households Arrearage Management Plan (AMP) Debt forgiveness plan for residential customers CPUC / IOUs / IOU ratepayer funded Are enrolled in CARE or FERA Owe at least \$500 or more on their gas and electric bill OR (for gas-only customers) owe at least \$250 or more on their gas bill Are more than 90 days past due Have been a PG&E customer for at least six months Have made at least one on-time payment
+Have made at least one on-time payment